 Cook the egg on a medium heat (so that the water doesn’t boil).
 The amount of time you’ll need to cook the eggs for depends on how runny or not runny you like your eggs.
 I don’t like my eggs to be too runny, but I still like the yolk to be a bit soft.
 I find that 5 minutes in the water is perfect for me.
 You might need to cook it for a few minutes extra if you’re cooking several eggs in the same saucepan.
 And for a runny poached egg, cook for around 3 minutes.

 Professionals all seem to use a slotted spoon to remove the poached egg, but I found a spatula with some holes in the bottom worked just fine too!

-There are various ways you can eat a poached egg – I really enjoy it in some chicken broth, which you can make yourself (slow cooker recipe here).
+So that’s how to poach an egg!
+How do you eat it after poaching it?
+I really love it in some chicken broth, which you can make yourself (slow cooker recipe here).